Oratorian/script-archive/PowerShell/fivemupdater/README.md

 - Fixed missing timestamps in log files under certain conditions.

 ## [1.0.2.0] - 2024-09-12
-### Added
-- Added a `$timeout` variable to configure network timeouts for downloads, allowing more control in slower network environments.
-- Implemented a self-update checker, enabling the script to check for newer versions of itself.

 ### Improved
 - Optimized directory creation to prevent unnecessary operations when directories already exist.
-- Logs now include system details like OS version and PowerShell version for better troubleshooting.

 ### Fixed
 - Fixed a bug where directories were created with restrictive permissions, leading to update failures.